message/iata/CZ.md

 - passengers with a residence permit issued by Czechia and a COVID-19 recovery certificate issued at least 14 days and at most 90 days before arrival.
 The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
 - passengers with a “D" visa issued by Czechia and a COVID-19 recovery certificate issued at least 14 days and at most 90 days before arrival.
 The certificate must be issued in Switzerland or an EEA Member State, in Czech or English;
 - passengers with a COVID-19 recovery certificate issued by a consulate or embassy of Czechia;
-- passengers arriving from Australia, Iceland, Korea (Rep.), New Zealand, Singapore, Thailand or Vatican City (Holy See).
+- passengers arriving from Australia, Korea (Rep.), New Zealand, Singapore, Thailand or Vatican City (Holy See).
-3. Passengers arriving from Austria, Belgium, Denmark, Finland, Germany, Greece, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Portugal, Romania, Slovakia, Spain or Switzerland must have:
+3. Passengers arriving from Austria, Belgium, Bulgaria, Denmark, Finland, Germany, Greece, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Luxembourg, Malta, Monaco, Norway, Portugal, Romania, Slovakia, Spain or Switzerland must have:
 - a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point; or
 - a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to: